 Dr. Musonda Mumba, Secretary General, Convention on Wetlands

-World Wetlands Day is celebrated each year on 2nd of February.
+World Wetlands Day is celebrated each year on 2 February.
 The commemoration raises awareness and increases people’s understanding of the critical importance of wetlands.
-Wetlands support critical ecosystems and biodiversity.
-40 percent of all plant and animal species live or breed in wetlands.
+In every corner of the world, human beings have depended on wetlands for centuries, drawing sustenance, inspiration and resilience from these important environments.

-For World Wetlands Day 2023, we’re calling on you to take action in three specific ways:
+For World Wetlands Day 2024, I invite you to take action in three ways:

-- Bold actions and taking part in wetland restoration efforts locally
+- Take part in wetland restoration efforts locally.

-Be a part of the solution by influencing change and sharing your stories of conservation and restoration efforts with us from your countries and communities.
+Be a part of the solution by taking the above actions and sharing your stories of wetlands conservation with the Secretariat and others.